 Apple cider is fresh, unfiltered and unpasteurized.
 It’s made of fresh pressed apples and shouldn’t contain any additional ingredients.
 It’s basically made by cutting up apples, mashing them and then pressing out the juice.

 Apple juice on the other hand, is a more processed product as it takes the apples and filters them to remove the pulp then pasteurizes it to become shelf stable.
+If you’re making your own apple juice at home, be sure to read this guide on the best apple juicer machine.

 Apple cider needs to be kept under refrigeration while apple juice can sit at room temperature.
 Because cider is unpasteurized it can actually ferment with time and turn into hard cider.